 Mercuric cyanide is equally deadly and can be found among any serious gardener’s supplies; however, combined with water, mercuric cyanide forms the even more potent hydrocyanic (prussic) acid in gas form.
 The Nazis used prussic acid in their death camps.

-The one thing that all cyanides have in common is a basic compound of carbon and nitrogen.
-That particular molecule is what makes the chemical poisonous.
 Death from inhalation — the most common form of exposure — or ingestion can occur within one minute, and unless specific modern antidotes are used, the patient will usually endure a painful agonal period lasting no more than a quarter-hour.

 Physically, the powder in the bottle little resembled bromo seltzer, Hitchcock told the Times.